 “Ang dami kasing [possible scenarios], usually, after three months,” says Lim.
 “They change people, they train certain people, they change the whole team—I wasn’t aware, I wasn’t informed.
 Those kinds of things, you have to troubleshoot.”

-So what skillset do you need to have in order to be a successful consultant?
+So what skillset do you need to have in order to have a successful career in restaurant consultancy?
 Basic management must-haves like time management, transparency, and accountability, are on the top of the list in order to build good relationships with your clients.
 Experience is a given, and it’s definitely key—not just in the kitchen itself but also in cooking as many diverse cuisines as possible.

 “Kung wala kang knowledge ng gusto mong gawin, parang imposible na magkaroon ka ng magandang concept,” explains Mendez.

-So what skillset do you need to have in order to be a successful restaurant consultant?
+So what skillset do you need to have in order to have a successful career in restaurant consultancy?
 Basic management must-haves like time management, transparency, and accountability.

 And while employers may ask you which culinary school or program you graduated from, for clients, it’s less about where you came from than what you’ve done in the industry.
 “At the end of the day, ang tanong sayo ng client, ano na bang restaurant ’yung nabuksan mo?
 Saan ka ba nagtrabaho?
 They won’t really ask kung saan ka ba nag-aral,” adds Esguerra.